-- Respect, Diversity and Inclusion (Harassment-free Environment)
+- 1. Respect, Diversity, and Inclusion

-- Human Rights
+- 2. Human Rights

-- Employee Health, Safety and Security
+- 3. Health, Safety, and Security

-- Weapons and Workplace Violence
+- 4. Weapons and Workplace Violence

-- Drugs and Alcohol
+- 5. Drugs and Alcohol

-- Social Media
+- 6. Social Media

-Respect, diversity and inclusion are critical Pitney Bowes values.
-The knowledge, dedication and diversity of Pitney Bowes employees strengthens our competitive advantage.
-If you observe someone using words or actions you believe to be inconsistent with these guidelines, report it to your manager, HR or the Ethics Help Line.

-Keep the workplace free from non-Company approved solicitations (including charitable fundraising activities), advertising or literature of any kind related to your personal, spiritual or political activities.
+Respect, diversity, and inclusion are critical Pitney Bowes values.
+The knowledge, dedication, and diversity of Pitney Bowes employees strengthen our competitive advantage.
+If you observe someone using words or actions you believe to be inconsistent with these guidelines, report it to your manager, Global Ethics, Human Resources, Legal, or the Ethics Helpline.
+Keep the workplace free from non-Company-approved solicitations (including charitable fund-raising activities), advertising, or literature of any kind related to your personal, spiritual, or political activities.